Nossonhuebner/scratchy-grad/README.md

 #### TODO
-- [ ] Refactor the model API towards pytorch's (explicitly passing in layers, optimizer object...)
+- [x] Refactor the model API towards pytorch's (explicitly passing in layers, optimizer object...)
-- [ ] Export autograd + MLP wrapper as a package
+- [x] Export autograd + MLP wrapper as a package
 - Determine fix for adding more than one layer - currently multiple layers result in exploding gradients
-  - [ ] Implement Batch Normalization
+  - [x] Implement Batch Normalization
+  - [ ] Ensure gradients are healthy looking
+- [ ] Add Embedding layer